-- 5.4.3.1 For supplemental PT samples, the PT Provider shall: - a) Supplemental PT samples may be from lots that have been previously used in a PT study. - conduct stability testing at the close of the supplemental PT study or have data showing, to the satisfaction of the PTPA, that the sample was stable during the time period of the supplemental study; - c) have documented procedures and systems in place to track all lots and assigned values of samples received by laboratories that may be used as supplemental PT samples; - d) not supply a supplemental PT sample to a laboratory that has received that sample in a previous PT study, or in any other form, or has had access to the assigned values for that sample: - e) remove the original lot number, study number, and/or tracking ID number of each supplemental PT sample and assign a unique identifier. - 5.4.3.2 Quantitative Supplemental PT The laboratory shall inform the PT provider that a supplemental PT sample is being used for corrective action purposes for a specific quantitative analyte or analytes, the PT provider shall supply a supplemental PT sample that contains the specified analyte(s) spiked into the sample.
-The sample does not have an assigned value of <PTRL for the laboratory-specified analyte(s). - 5.4.3.3 Analyte Identification Supplemental PT The laboratory shall inform the PT provider that a supplemental PT sample is being used for corrective action purposes for a specific qualitative (analyte identification) test, whether the analyte of interest is spiked into the sample shall be randomly determined by the PT provider so that the laboratory will not automatically know that it is present or not.
-If the analyte(s) is randomly spiked into the supplemental PT sample, the laboratory shall also be tested on the quantitative portion of the test. - 5.4.3.4 Analyte Group Supplement PT The laboratory shall inform the PT provider that a supplemental PT sample is being used for corrective action purposes for a specific qualitative group (presence/absence and/or identification) test, the full group test shall be designed from the applicable FoPT table. - Note: Microbiology Coliform 10 sample test and Aroclor identification are considered group tests. - 5.4.3.5 The closing date of a supplemental PT study shall be the date that the participant(s) has reported study data for the required analytes.
+- 5.4.3.1 For supplemental PT samples, the PT Provider shall: a) Supplemental PT samples may be from lots that have been previously used in a PT study. b) conduct stability testing at the close of the supplemental PT study or have data showing, to the satisfaction of the PTPA, that the sample was stable during the time period of the supplemental study; c) have documented procedures and systems in place to track all lots and assigned values of samples received by laboratories that may be used as supplemental PT samples; d) not supply a supplemental PT sample to a laboratory that has received that sample in a previous PT study, or in any other form, or has had access to the assigned values for that sample; - e) remove the original lot number, study number, and/or tracking ID number of each supplemental PT sample and assign a unique identifier. - 5.4.3.1 Quantitative Supplemental PT The laboratory shall inform the PT provider that If a supplemental PT sample is being used for corrective action purposes for a specific quantitative analyte or analytes, the PT Provider shall supply a supplemental PT sample that contains the specified analyte(s) spiked into the sample.
+The sample does shall not have an assigned value of <PTRL for the laboratory-specified analyte(s). - 5.4.3.2 Analyte Identification Supplemental PT The laboratory shall inform the PT provider that a If a supplemental PT sample is being used for corrective action purposes for a specific qualitative (analyte identification) test, whether or not the analyte of interest is spiked into the sample shall be randomly determined by the PT Provider so that the laboratory will not automatically know that whether it is present or notabsent.
+If the analyte(s) is randomly spiked into the supplemental PT sample, the laboratory shall also be tested on the quantitative portion of the test.